-- (1) This table is based upon information supplied by officers, directors and principal stockholders.
+(1) This table is based upon information supplied by officers, directors and principal stockholders.
 Unless otherwise indicated in the footnotes to this table and subject to community property laws where applicable, we believe that each of the stockholders named in this table has sole voting and sole investment power with respect to the shares indicated as beneficially owned.
-Applicable percentages are based on [] shares outstanding on May [], 2018. - (2) Ownership calculated in accordance with Rule 13d-3 of the Exchange Act. - (3) Includes [] shares that are pledged as collateral in connection with a margin account. - (4) This information has been obtained from a Schedule 13G filed by [], on [], according to which [] has [] voting and [investment powers with respect to all [] shares reported as beneficially owned.
+Applicable percentages are based on 32,822,459 shares outstanding on May 18, 2018.

+(2) Ownership calculated in accordance with Rule 13d-3 of the Exchange Act.

+(3) Includes 1,388 shares that are pledged as collateral in connection with a margin account.

+(4) This information has been obtained from a Schedule 13G/A filed by Karpus Management, Inc. ("Karpus") on February 14, 2018, according to which Karpus has sole voting and sole investment powers with respect to all 784,281 shares of preferred stock reported as beneficially owned.
+The address of Karpus's principal place of business is 183 Sully's Trail, Pittsford, New York 14534.